Pranayama

 Pranayama (Sanskrit: प्राणायाम, "Prāṇāyāma") is the yogic practice of controlling the breath in Hinduism.
 It is described in Hindu texts such as the Upanishads and the Bhagavad Gita; in the Yoga Sutras of Patanjali, it is one of the eight limbs of yoga.
-In classical yoga, the breath is associated with the life energy or prana.
-Later, in Hatha yoga texts, it meant the complete suspension of breathing.
-The pranayama practices in modern yoga as exercise differ from those of the Hatha yoga tradition, often using the breath in synchrony with movements.
+In classical yoga, prana can denote breath, and pranayama refers to its regulation or control.
+Later, in Hatha yoga texts, pranayama developed into a range of breath control practices, including breath retention (kumbhaka) The pranayama practices in modern yoga as exercise, such as in Ashtanga (vinyasa) yoga, often differ from those of the Hatha yoga tradition, often using the breath in synchrony with movements.

 Etymology

 Prāṇāyāma (Devanagari: प्राणायाम ') is a Sanskrit compound.
 It is defined variously by different authors.

 Macdonell gives the etymology as prana ('), breath, + āyāma and defines it as the suspension of breath.

 Monier-Williams defined Pranayama in terms of the elements of Kumbhaka, breath retention.

 Monier-Williams defines the compound ' as "of the three 'breath-exercises' performed during (See ', ', '".
-This technical definition refers to a particular system of breath control with three processes as explained by Bhattacharyya: ' (to take the breath inside), ' (to retain it), and ' (to discharge it).
+This technical definition refers to a particular system of breath control with three processes as explained by Bhattacharyya: ' (inhalation), ' (retention), and ' (exhalation).
 There are other processes of prāṇāyāma besides this three-step model.

 V. S. Apte's definition of ' derives it from ' + ' and provides several variant meanings for it when used in compounds.
 The first three meanings have to do with "length", "expansion, extension", and "stretching, extending", but in the specific case of use in the compound ' he defines ' as meaning "restrain, control, stopping".